knorm/knorm/website/docs/plugins/postgres.md

 title: '@knorm/postgres'
 ---

-Postgres plugin for Knorm that enables running queries against PostgreSQL.
+Postgres plugin for Knorm that enables connecting to and running queries against PostgreSQL.

 ## Installation